kciomek/polyrun/README.md

     PolytopeRunner runner = new PolytopeRunner(constraintsSystem);

 Now, the polytope can be explored with any _polytope.sampling.RandomWalk_.
-The library offers _HitAndRun_, _BallWalk_ and _GridWalk_ (see javadoc for details).
+The library offers _HitAndRun_, _BallWalk_, _SphereWalk_ and _GridWalk_ (see javadoc for details).
 At first, a start point has to be set:

     runner.setAnyStartPoint(); // sets a point that is a result of slack
                                // maximization between edges of the polytope